kermitt2/grobid-example/Readme.md

 		grobid_example.pGrobidHome=/Users/lopez/grobid/grobid-home
 		grobid_example.pGrobidProperties=/Users/lopez/grobid/grobid-home/config/grobid.properties

-You can then test the example project:
+You can then build and test the example project:

+> mvn install

+Extracting the header of a PDf file and outputting the result in the BibTeX file `out.bib` can be obtained with command:

+> mvn exec:exec -Pprocess_header_bibtex -DpdfFile=src/test/resources/Wang_paperAVE2008.pdf -DbibFile=out.bib

+Extracting the citations of a PDf file and outputting the results in the BibTeX file `out.bib`:

-> mvn test
+> mvn exec:exec -Pprocess_citation_bibtex -DpdfFile=src/test/resources/Wang_paperAVE2008.pdf -DbibFile=out.bib

 We describe below how Grobid is used in this example project.
 You can use this project as a skeleton to implement your own Grobid process or as an illustration to use Grobid in an existing/new project.